dolbeysystems/fusion-cac-web-docs/content/auditor-user-guide/audit-worksheet/_index.md

 weight = 50
 +++

-*Below are the sections of the audit worksheet and the definition of the fields , including how it was calculated.
+Listed below, are the sections of the audit worksheet and the definition of the fields , including how it was calculated.
 If the auditor disagrees with any of the auto-calculated fields below, they can choose to override the field by entering in the value that makes sense per the audit.
-The system will provide an audit trail to show what the value was changed from and to for transparency along with the user that made the change and the date/time the change was performed.*
+The system will provide an audit trail to show what the value was changed from and to for transparency along with the user that made the change and the date/time the change was performed.

 ![](image-312.jpg)